 Thinking of visiting the Blue Lagoon Iceland at night?
 Iceland has been one of my favorite destinations and visiting the Blue Lagoon can be a fantastic experience, but it’s important to plan ahead.
 I didn’t plan ahead and visited the Blue Lagoon at night.
+Luckily, I still had an amazing time.
 Here are some tips for visiting the Blue Lagoon at night.

 What is the Blue Lagoon?